samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 You can add nonplayer characters (NPCs) to the adventuring party.
 Use the NPC stat blocks in the *Monster Manual* to represent these supporting characters.
 If you don’t want to run these NPCs yourself, invite one or more of your players to take on an NPC as a secondary character.
 These NPCs might be apprentices or employees of the adventurers, so it’s natural for the main characters to take the lead in exploration and social interactions while the NPCs fade into the background.

-See “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for more information.
+See "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for more information.

 #### Players with Multiple Characters